-There is nothing wrong with giving girls things on Valentine’s Day.
-It is just that worrying about it is a complete waste of time.
-I should have just given her what I thought was best, and forgotten about it.
-If she was mad about my choice, or her friends judged it, then I could have just moved on.
-If you are dating a girl who is that shallow, then move on and find someone better.
+There is nothing wrong with giving gifts on Valentine’s Day.
+It’s just that worrying about it is a complete waste of time.
+I should have just given them what I thought was best, and forgotten about it.
+If a girl was mad about my choice, or her friends judged it, then I shouldn’t have cared.
+If you are dating someone who is that shallow, then move on and find someone better.
 Plus, no girl is going to want to date a guy whose confidence is so easily destroyed by the thought of a gift.

 Guys Get Way Too Attached

-My contention is that if guys would just be their most excellent, confident, and detached selves every day (including Valentine’s Day), they’d probably have a date every weekend (keep reading our website for more about this).
+My contention is that if guys would just be their most excellent, confident, and detached selves every day (including Valentine’s Day), they’d probably have a date every weekend.

 And…Just wait.
 The single-dude whining will come out in full-force on social media in a week, and you will easily tell which guys will be single long after next Valentine’s Day.